matharotheelf/bank_tech_test/README.md

 To withdraw money,

-I would like to be able to add a withdrawal to my account
+I would like to be able to add a withdrawal to my account.

+##Approach

+I split the code into to five classes:

+1. The Deposit class stores the information of one deposit transaction.

+2. The Withdrawal class stores the information of one withdrawal transaction.

+3. The Account class stores an array of all the Withdrawal and Deposit objects associated to an account i.e. the account history.
+The methods "create_deposit" and "create_withdrawal" create a Withdrawal and Deposit objects respectively and store them to the Account's array.

+4. The BankStatement class converts Account object's array into a hash in the format needed for the printed bank statement.

+5. The PrintStatement class convert's the BankStatment's hash into a string which it then prints to the console.

 ## Getting Started